 GALÁPAGOS WEATHER - WHEN TO GO

-Although the Galápagos has a plethora of wildlife, it only has two seasons: the cool and dry season that lasts from July through December and the hot and rainy season that goes from January through June.
-The weather remains relatively temperate throughout both seasons and so it’s always a good time to visit the Galapagos Islands.
+Although the Galápagos is home to a plethora of wildlife, it has two main seasons: the cool and dry season from June to December, and the warm and rainy season from January to May.
+The weather remains relatively temperate throughout both seasons, making it a great destination year-round.

-The “peak season” for tourism is usually attributed as lasting from mid-December through mid-January and mid-June through September.
-However, since the Galápagos National Park Service has various travel restrictions, you will never have to deal with hordes of tourists and can instead enjoy the natural serenity of the islands in relative solitude.
+The "peak season" for tourism typically falls from mid-December to mid-January, and from mid-June to September.
+However, due to travel restrictions by the Galápagos National Park Service, you won’t encounter large crowds, allowing you to enjoy the islands' natural serenity in relative solitude.

 GALÁPAGOS DRY SEASON

-• One of the most visible effects of the subtropical climate is the misty rain that coats the island peaks and turns the vegetation green.
-As garúa translates to “drizzle” in English, it’s a fitting name for the misty season.
+One of the most noticeable effects of the subtropical climate is the misty drizzle that coats the island peaks, turning the vegetation lush and green.
+Since garúa translates to "drizzle" in English, this is a fitting name for the misty season.

 GALÁPAGOS RAINY SEASON